arbhoj/dkp-pseudo-onprem-setup/provision/labs/docs/images/dkp_2_install.md

 Try to map the relationship of these resources to the other resources defined in the `Custom Resources` section of the [Intro to Kubernetes Cluster API](https://www.youtube.com/watch?v=U3ta48nmm4Y) video.

 ### Step 5: Confirm cluster has been build successfully
-The `dkp describe cluster -c $${CLUSTER_NAME}` command will return something like this when the cluster has been built successfully
+The `dkp describe cluster -c ${CLUSTER_NAME}` command will return something like this when the cluster has been built successfully
 ```
 NAME                                                               READY  SEVERITY  REASON  SINCE  MESSAGE
 Cluster/dkp-lab-01-dkp                                             True                     5h24m